ubaidalishah/Protfolio_2024/README.md

 - Integrate a database to store project details and contact form submissions.
 - Optimize for deployment on platforms like Heroku or Vercel.

-## License

-This project is open-source and available under the MIT License.
-Feel free to use and modify it as needed.

 ## Author